CCheCastaldo/MSHMicroMet/README.md

 ### Acknowledgments

-Financial support for this work was provided by the Pacific Northwest Research Station, U.S. Forest Service and the U.S. National Science Foundation, Grant Numbers DEB-1257360 and DEB-0614538.
+Financial support for this work was provided by the Pacific Northwest Research Station, US Forest Service and the U.S. National Science Foundation, Grant Numbers DEB-1257360 and DEB-0614538.

 ### R Shiny app